 - 2 teaspoons turbinado sugar (optional, for glazing the crust)

-Preheat the oven to 425 degrees F.
+- Preheat the oven to 425 degrees F.

-Drape the crust into the pan and refrigerate for 30 minutes or freeze for 15 minutes.
+- Drape the crust into the pan and refrigerate for 30 minutes or freeze for 15 minutes.
 (Keep the second half of the pie crust refrigerated for the time being.)

-Toss the cherries and peaches together in a large mixing bowl, then gently stir in the sugar mixture until combined.
+- Toss the cherries and peaches together in a large mixing bowl, then gently stir in the sugar mixture until combined.

-Roll out the second pie crust as you did the first one.
+- Roll out the second pie crust as you did the first one.

-Cover the pie with the top crust, tucking the edges in and filling any slumped sides or corners as needed.
+- Cover the pie with the top crust, tucking the edges in and filling any slumped sides or corners as needed.
 Slice vents into the center of the crust with a paring knife.

-With a silicone pastry brush, lightly brush the top crust—but not the edges; they’ll brown well enough on their own—with cream and sprinkle with turbinado sugar, if desired.
+- With a silicone pastry brush, lightly brush the top crust—but not the edges; they’ll brown well enough on their own—with cream and sprinkle with turbinado sugar, if desired.

-Bake for 15 minutes, then reduce the oven temperature to 375˚F and bake for 45 minutes more, until the filling is bubbling and the crust is golden brown.
+- Reduce the oven temperature to 375 degrees F and bake for 45 minutes more, until the filling is bubbling and the crust is golden brown.

-Cool the pie completely on a wire rack before serving.
+- Cool the pie completely on a wire rack before serving.